Call Us Anytime On 1300 603 267

 Although we now deliver 95% of our sport psychology services via webcam we have always wanted a sport psychologist in Melbourne.

 As I was living in Sydney when I started Condor Performance in 2005, we have always had a physical presence in Sydney.
-This has allowed our client the choice between session in the same room or via webcam.
-Fast forward 15 years and we now have two fantastic psychologists located Sydney – in Kensington and Dulwich Hill.
-On top of that we two more who are reasonably near in Newcastle and The Southern Highlands (Moss Vale) of NSW.
+This has allowed our clients the choice between session in the same room or via webcam.
+Fast forward 15 years and we now have two fantastic psychologists located in Sydney in Brian and Madalyn.
+On top of that, we have two more who are reasonably near in James (Newcastle) and Gareth (The Southern Highlands (Moss Vale) of NSW).

 But Melbourne, Australia’s second-biggest city and some would say the sporting capital* has always eluded us.
 It’s worth pointing out why this has always been a dilemma for us.
-We have always gotten lots and lots of enquiries from Victorians.
-Many of which are word-of-month due to the different way in we deliver sport psychology services.
-This created a dilemma for those preferring to work with a psychologist face-to-face.
-Work with one of us via webcam or see a more traditional sport psychologist in Melbourne.
+We get lots of enquiries from Victorian performers.
+Many of which are word-of-month due to the different way we deliver sport psychology services.
+This creates a dilemma for those preferring to work with a psychologist face-to-face.
+Do they work with one of us via webcam or see a more traditional sport psychologist in Melbourne?
 In fact, the search term “Sport Psychologist Melbourne” is one of the most common before landing on our homepage.

 Persistence Is A Virtue